 There was no such animal as a wrongful death lawsuit, for example.
 Ultimately these heathen leaders received education from church institutions, including law and history.
 Eventually, commoners practiced law using rules modified from former Canon law religious courts and the shire’s royal laws.

-- 527-565 – The Roman Emperor Justinian prohibited any clergyman from pleading in lay courts, whatever the nature of the cause: unless it was one in which he had a personal interest or his Church or monastery parish was involved. .
+- 527-565 – The Roman Emperor Justinian prohibited any clergyman from pleading in lay courts, whatever the nature of the cause: unless it was one in which he had a personal interest or his Church or monastery parish was involved.
+Despite this, western bishops turned a blind eye, their clerics influencing and even running royal, secular courts for hundreds of years.
 Besides, clergy was typically the only people who could read, write or conduct record-keeping for local public officials.
 The king’s scribes were often religious monks, for example.

 557 A.D. – Middle Ages Ecclesiastical Legal Advocacy